AIRLab-POLIMI/mobile-manipulation-scout-rebel/multi_aruco_plane_detection/README.md

-# Robust and Noise-Tolerant Plane Detection using Multiple Coplanr Aruco Markers
+# Robust and Noise-Tolerant Plane Detection using Multiple Coplanar Aruco Markers

-Given a multi-aruco setup, consisting of multiple Aruco markers placed on a plane, this package detects the plane of the aruco markers and the correct orientation of the multi-aruco setup.
-The package is designed to be robust to noise and can handle (in theory) a large number of Aruco markers.
+Given a multi-aruco setup, consisting of multiple Aruco markers placed on the same plane, this package computes the plane of the aruco markers and their correct and precise orientation.
+The package is designed to be robust to noise and outlier data points.
+The algorithm is meant to compensate lack of precision in the markers' pose estimation, which is often highly imprecise if the markers are far from the camera or if the camera is not well calibrated.
+This system allows estimating the correct orientation of multiple markers at the same time, provided that they are coplanar and have the same orientation.

+#### Contributor
-Code developed by: __Simone Giampà__
+Code developed and tested by: __Simone Giampà__

-Project and experimentation conducted at __Politecnico di Milano, Artificial Intelligence and Robotics Laboratory, 2024__
+Project and experimentations conducted at __Politecnico di Milano, Artificial Intelligence and Robotics Laboratory, 2024__

-_Project part of my Master's Thesis project at Politecnico di Milano, Italy._
+_Project part of my Master's Thesis Project at Politecnico di Milano, Italy._

+## Description

-## Description of the Aruco Setup
+### Multi Aruco Setup

 The setup used for these tests is composed of 7 markers in a plane, 2 in the top row, and 5 in the bottom row.
 The markers are used to estimate the positions of the buttons on the setup, which is used for robotic manipulation tasks.